 The prison is situated at 4,000 feet in elevation, so it does receive snow occasionally in the winter.
 As of March, 2012, it housed about 4,800 prisoners, or about 165% of its design capacity of 2,783.
 The sheer number of prisoners has helped the local economy of Tehachapi, as many employees of the prison live in this town.

 The prison was built in 1932.
 It was originally an all-women prison, but in 1954 became men-only.
 It was featured in the film “Maltese Falcon,” starring Humphrey Bogart as investigator Sam Spade in the 1940’s and also in “The Postman Always Rings Twice.”
 Lyle Menendez, who was convicted of murdering his parents for an inheritance in the early 1990’s, was sent to CCI on a life without the possibility of parole sentence, as was celebrity chef Juan Carlos Cruz, in 2010, for solicitation of murder.
 Glamour aside, this is a rough and tough place.

 7707 Austin Road, Stockton, CA 95215, (209) 467-2500

-This facility provides medical and mental care to inmates who have the most long-care needs.
+This facility provides medical and mental care to inmates who have the most long-term care needs.
 It provides treatment for up to 1,772 inmate-patients.
 The facility itself is located in South Stockton.
 The facility, which does have an electrified fence surrounding it because it does provide medical and mental care to even murderers, just opened in July of 2013.
-Stockton is a city about 340 miles north of Los Angeles.California Institution for Men (CIM)
+Stockton is a city about 340 miles north of Los Angeles and about 90 miles east of San Francisco.

 14901 Central Avenue, Chino, CA 91710, (909) 597-1821